When something is clearly going to outlast you, then surely the sooner you buy it the longer you get to enjoy it.

 Yes it really does cost that to ship a small parcel to the USA and more to the European side of the globe.
 We now use DHL for door to door service and these guys are no mucking around.
 3 days door to door is normal, amazing really.

 The government run postal system is actually more expensive at around double the price for their express service which is not a true express service.
-And similar price in the $40+ range to ship 500g anyway plus insurance (definitely a good idea for the postal system).
+And similar price in the $40+ range to ship 500g anyway plus insurance definitely required for the postal system.
 Check the Auspost website yourself by all means and you’ll see we are all between a rock and a hard place with this matter.

-Yes we at Vesper Tools are sorry about making you pay $44 for shipping for one little thing but this is the way the world has gone.
+Yes we at Vesper Tools are sorry about making you pay $46 for shipping for one little 500g parcel but this is the way the world has gone.
 Order more than one item to bring your per unit cost down, for example we can ship 4 spoon carving tools in a 500g parcel for the same price, thats $10 each.
-Not so bad after all, but yes it hurts the pocket for just one item.
+Not so bad after all, yes it hurts the pocket for just one item.

 The workshop and visitation